brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 [^demur]: He demurred after, as I recall, doing a web search and finding some reports about some limits on what the then-v.1.0 Gatsby could do in his particular kind of use case.

 You see, what I **didn't** do back then was follow up from those tutorials by setting up my own Gatsby site; all I saw at the time was the carefully charted path laid out in the tutorials.
-As you can well guess, they make it seem that, if you just follow the instructions, you'll have a Gatsby site up, running, and data-gulping faster than you can say, "F. Scott Fitzgerald."[^Leo]
+As you can well guess, they make it seem that, if you just follow the instructions, you'll have a Gatsby site up, running, and data-gulping faster than you can say, "F. Scott Fitzgerald.”[^Leo]

 [^Leo]: Or "[Leonardo DiCaprio](https://www.imdb.com/title/tt1343092/?ref_=fn_al_tt_3)" or even "[Robert Redford](https://www.imdb.com/title/tt0071577/?ref_=fn_al_tt_4)," if you're so inclined.